hossam-mahmoudatta/DEPI_FS_JS_MODULE/SESSION20_2024AUG24/CW01_STORE-ENTRY/README.md

 Code Debugging Easier
 Makes Code less redundant

+Adding JS Files into HTML Causes the following:
+- Loading Time
+- Dependency of the files

 Adding JS Files into the HTML Files is not Preferable, we need to change this approach

+So we need to use the Modules for this matters, REACT depends on Modules